kolodny/safetest/README.md

 ---

-By existing in both node and the browser we gain some unique abilities.
+By running in both node and the browser we gain some unique abilities.
 For example we can enable powerful two way communication between the two environments.
 This allows us to do things like assert that spies on the component side of things were called as expected.
 It also allows us to do things like pause the execution of the test and inspect the page in the browser.
 This is done by calling the `pause` function returned from `render`.
 This will pause the execution of the test and open a browser window with the page loaded.
 You can now inspect the page and continue to use the `page` object to interact with the page.
 This is useful for debugging and troubleshooting.

 We can pass nodejs data to the browser and have the browser pass data back to assert on.
 For a silly example, we can have nodejs make an api call to some non CORs enabled service, or check for the existence of a file in a directory, have the browser so some processing with that data and then pass it back to nodejs.
-Here's a silly demonstration of this:
+Here's a silly example of just passing some simple data back and forth:

 ```tsx
 it('passes data', async () => {
   const { page, bridge } = await render();

   const bridged = await bridge(
     { fromNode: !!require('os').platform() },
     (passed) => {